httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

-If the response control data includes an informational status code (that is, a value between 100 and 199 inclusive), the control data is followed by a header section (encoded with known- or indeterminate- length according to the framing indicator) and another block of control data.
+If the response control data includes an informational status code (that is, a value between 100 and 199 inclusive), the control data is followed by a header section (encoded with known length or indeterminate length according to the framing indicator) and another block of control data.
 This pattern repeats until the control data contains a final status code (200 to 599 inclusive).

 ## Header and Trailer Field Lines {#fields}

 Header and trailer sections consist of zero or more field lines; see {{Section 5 of HTTP}}.
-The format of a field section depends on whether the message is known- or indeterminate-length.
+The format of a field section depends on whether the message is of known length or indeterminate length.

 Each field line includes a name and a value.
 Both the name and value are length-prefixed sequences of bytes.
 The field name length is at least one